Driving in the U.S.

 - Collect the required application and documents (see below)

 - Review the Permit Learners Exam Guide before you take your test.
 The written test is a short computer based test of road rules and traffic safety.

-- Go to the Registry of Motor Vehicles at 165 Liberty Street in Springfield to take the Permit Test (a written exam and eye exam).
+- Go to the Registry of Motor Vehicles at 165 Liberty Street in Springfield or 1250 St. James Avenue in Springfield, to take the Permit Test (a written exam and eye exam).
 You MUST pass these tests in order to apply for the license.
 Check the Springfield's downtown office hours here.